Analysis of the maximal posterior partition in the Dirichlet Process Gaussian Mixture Model: Detailed presentation of

 In other words we require that the class of convex sets is a~\textit{Glivenko-Cantelli class} with respect to $P$.
 A~convenient condition for this to hold is given in \cite{bib:cantelli}, Example 14:

-\begin{lem}\vlabel{lem:gliwcan} If for each convex set $C$ the boundary $\partial C$ can be covered by countably many hyperplanes plus a~set of $P$-measure zero, then~\eqref{eq:gcc} holds for $P$. \end{lem}
+\begin{lem} If for each convex set $C$ the boundary $\partial C$ can be covered by countably many hyperplanes plus a~set of $P$-measure zero, then~\eqref{eq:gcc} holds for $P$. \end{lem}

-In particular it can be easily seen that the assumptions of \cref{lem:gliwcan} are satisfied if $P$ has a~density with respect to the Lebesgue measure $\lambda_d$ on $\R^d$ (since in this case the Lebesgue measure $\lambda_d$ of the boundary of any convex set is 0, and hence $P$ measure is 0 as well).
-To simplify the notation, the class of convex sets in $\R^d$ will be denoted as $\cC$.
-Moreover we denote by $\cD$ the class of closed sets in $\R^d$ and let $\cK=\cC\cap \cD$.
+In particular, it can easily be seen that the assumptions of \cref{lem:gliwcan} are satisfied if $P$ has a~density with respect to Lebesgue measure $\lambda_d$ on $\R^d$ (since in this case the Lebesgue measure $\lambda_d$ of the boundary of any convex set is 0, and hence is also $P$ measure 0).

-Apart from approximating uniformly the probabilities of sets we also need to do the same with the conditional expected value and hence we also need the following Lemma; the proof is left for Supplement A. \begin{lem}\vlabel{cor:EapproxWn} If $P$ satisfies~\eqref{eq:gcc} and for $X\sim P$ we have $\E \norm{X}^2<\infty$ then for every $\delta>0$ we have